Rookmangud Katawal: Major General of the Nepal Army

 In a telephone conversation with the then Ambassador Michael E. Malinowski in 2003, Major General Rookmangud Katawal, reported that the Cabinet was planning how to respond to the morning incidents.
-Katwal indicated that, with the King's support, the government would likely re-declare the Maoists a terrorist group, resurrect the suspended anti-terrorist act, and request Interpol blue-corner notices for Maoist leaders.
-Katwal also said, although the ministers had discussed the possibility of nationwide state of emergency, they were not likely to declare it.
+Katawal indicated that, with the King's support, the government would likely re-declare the Maoists a terrorist group, resurrect the suspended anti-terrorist act, and request Interpol blue-corner notices for Maoist leaders.
+Katawal also said, although the ministers had discussed the possibility of nationwide state of emergency, they were not likely to declare it.
 Katawal sought support from the international community for the government's efforts to combat the insurgency.
 The Ambassador counseled against the declaration of a state of emergency at the time.

 In 2003, Major General Rookmangud Katawal, Nepal's National Security Advisor, had told the then Ambassador Michael E. Malinowski that the Maoist leadership twice had contacted DFID's Wood to ask for details of DFID's ongoing and future programs and plans in Nepal.
 On both occasions Wood refused to comply with the Maoist request.
 Katawal did not provide the source of his information.